“Your past only describes you, it does not define you.”

 No.

-Do I let my thinking get the best of me from time to time?
+Do I let my thinking get the best of me occasionally?

 Yes.